 - Administrative Services Bureau – in charge of the department’s CALEA certification, internal affairs investigations and Clery compliance.

 This Sergeant’s primary responsibilities include being the weapon armorer, firearms instructor, officers equipment well as the motor fleet manager.

 Also referred as the CID Lt., ensures that an investigator is available 24 hours per day, 7 days per week, and are responsible for all criminal investigations initiated by complaint or incident, dignitary protection, background investigations, and threat assessments.

-UNC Police has five lieutenants that are the primary supervisors of the patrol squads.
+UNC Police lieutenants are the primary supervisors of the patrol squads.
 They are responsible for ensuring that quality law enforcement services are provided to the university community.
 Four lieutenants supervise the primary patrol squads which work around the clock 365 days a year.
 The fifth lieutenant supervises the Community Response Unit which is comprised of the Traffic Units, 2 K9 Bomb Dogs and bicycle officers.

 Patrol provides basic patrol functions 24 hours a day 7 days a week for the protection of students, staff, faculty, visitors and property.
 Patrol officers provide a wide variety of law enforcement services including responding to calls for service, writing reports, conducting preliminary investigations, checking the security of university property, providing traffic enforcement and traffic accident investigation.
 Officers patrol in marked police vehicles, a motorcycle, on foot, or by police bicycles.